ErpNetDocs/webclient/inventory-control/receive.md

 If the **Executed** bar is left with zero, this will be interpreted as the product having received "0 pcs" in the final receipt store document.

-## Generate a receive order document
+## Generate a receipt order document

 Once you're done executing the desired product quantities, you can go back to the **Executed** tab to see if you've made any mistakes.